A1dos-Creations/STL/README.md

 >STL Version 1.2.2 is LIVE! 🎉

 # 🚀[STL] School Tool Launcher ✨
-<P>This is the official github for School Tool Launcher.
+This is the official github for School Tool Launcher.
 Here you will find the source code for the extension.
-As new updates roll out, this github will be updated. </P>
+As new updates roll out, this github will be updated.

-> We are aware of the glitch with the Aeries portal button.
-We are currently working on a fix that does not require the re-evaluation of STL.
+>[!IMPORTANT]
+>**NOTICE TO ALL CCUSD STUDENTS**: We are aware that most CCUSD (Culver City Unified School District) students cannot properly use most features of STL.
+This is because CCUSD computers cannot use or run JavaScript on Google Chrome.
+This disables all background service workers that allow features such as tasks and timers to work properly.
+We apologize for the inconvinience and are working on the issue. _This issue may take several weeks to resolve._

 # 📑Information
 > Whats STL?
 STL is an abreviation of 'School Tool Launcher'.
 This extension simplifies the school day by allowing students to access necesary resources with the click of a button.

-For schools or educational organizations, please read the [Notice.](./NOTICE.md)

-What are it's benefits?
+**What are STL's benefits?**
 STL allows students to access required and necesary school resuources quickly to ensure a smooth learning experience with as little destractions as possible.

+>[!NOTE]
+>For schools or educational organizations, please read our [notice for educational institutions.](./NOTICE.md)

 # 🧾About
 Take control of your academic life with this game-changing Chrome extension.
 Effortlessly access your school portals, organize assignments with custom tasks, and add personalized portals for quick, easy access to the resources you need.
 Built with students in mind, it’s designed to simplify your daily routine and keep you ahead of the curve.